Dan O'Shannon: Awards, nominations and honors

 O'Shannon received an Academy Award writing nomination for Redux Riding Hood, an animated short produced by Disney.
 That short film was nominated for an Annie Award.
 He wrote and produced The Fan and the Flower, an animated short which received an Annie Award.

 Television writing and producing credits

-O'Shannon has several television writing and producing credits including Modern Family, on which he served as an executive producer for seasons 3 through 5, a co-exec producer for seasons 1 and 2, and he is credited as the episode writer (or co-writer) of 10 episodes.
+O'Shannon has several television writing and producing credits including Modern Family, on which he served as an executive producer for seasons 3 through 5, a co-executive producer for seasons 1 and 2, and he is credited as the episode writer (or co-writer) of 10 episodes.

 Prior to joining the writing/producing staff of Modern Family, he worked as a co-executive writer/producer for Better Off Ted, writing two episodes.
 He may be best known as a co-executive producer of Frasier; he also wrote/co-wrote seven episodes for that series.
-He was a writer/co-writer of 18 episodes, an exec story editor for season 8, a co-producer for season 9, a co-exec producer for season 10, and the exec producer/showrunner for season 11, for Cheers.
+He was a writer/co-writer of 18 episodes, an executive story editor for season 8, a co-producer for season 9, a co-executive producer for season 10, and the executive producer/showrunner for season 11, for Cheers.